LLM-Specific Utility for Retrieval-Augmented Generation: LLM-Specific Utility Judgment

-Table \ref{tab:rq2_ranking} shows the utility-based ranking performance on different datasets.
-We can observe that: (1) \textbf{Attention-Based Ranking Performs Poorly}: The attention weights from the LLM during answer generation show the poorest alignment with utility, performing worse even than the standalone BGE-M3 retriever.
+\heading{Utility-Based Ranking Results} Table \ref{tab:rq2_ranking} shows the utility-based ranking performance on different datasets.
+We can observe that: (1) The attention weights from the LLM during answer generation show the poorest alignment with utility, performing worse even than the standalone initial retrieval.
 This indicates that the internal attention mechanism is not a reliable indicator of a passage's contribution to the final answer.
-(2) \textbf{LLM-Specific Utility Methods vs. BGE-M3}: Both the likelihood and verbalized methods significantly outperform the BGE-M3 baseline across most datasets and models.
+(2) Both the likelihood and verbalized methods outperform the initial retrieval baseline across most datasets and models.
 This demonstrates that LLMs can effectively rank passages based on their utility for answer generation.
-(3) \textbf{Likelihood is Sensitive to the Pseudo-answer}: The verbalized method with pseudo-answers achieves the best overall performance on most datasets.
+(3) The verbalized method with pseudo-answers achieves the best overall performance on most datasets.
 However, the likelihood method is superior on the TriviaQA dataset for all LLMs.
-As shown in Table \ref{tab:rq2_set}, LLMs can generate high-quality answers on TriviaQA, indicating that the queries in TriviaQA are simpler than other datasets.
+As shown in Table \ref{tab:rq2_set}, LLMs can generate high-quality answers on TriviaQA, indicating that the queries in TriviaQA are simpler than those in other datasets.
 The superior performance of the likelihood method on this dataset suggests it is more sensitive to the quality of the pseudo-answer, benefiting more from accurate generations than the verbalized method.